30 Crucial B2B Marketing Statistics For 2023

 B2B Social Media Statistics

-95% of B2B marketers utilize social media content in some form, making it the most widely-used content type (Content Marketing Institute)
+90% of B2B marketers claim to have distributed content on social media platforms in the last 12 months, making it the most widely-used distribution channel (Content Marketing Institute)

 When you think of social media marketing, you probably think of “viral” campaigns.

-Thing is, platforms like LinkedIn and Twitter are super important.
-CMI reports that 19 in 20 B2B marketers are using them, hoping to influence buyers.
+Thing is, platforms like LinkedIn and X/Twitter are super important.
+CMI reports that 90% of B2B marketers are using them, hoping to influence buyers.

 This influence can take many different forms.
 The buyer might see a piece of interesting content from a brand in the newsfeed.
 Or get wrapped up in a discussion about a specific product.

-LinkedIn is one of the only social media platforms geared towards professional., So it should come as no surprise to learn that the vast majority of B2B social media leads come through that channel.
+LinkedIn is one of the only social media platforms geared towards professionals.
+So it should come as no surprise to learn that the vast majority of B2B marketers picked LinkedIn for delivering the best value.

 There are a million ways to get more leads from LinkedIn.
 You can create and publish content on your company profile.
 Individual team members can engage with posts that their target audience is likely to read.
 You can even publish original content in the form of LinkedIn articles.